 Lungworms prevail in pastures shared with donkeys – the lungworm’s natural host.
 These worms cause persistent coughing in horses as respiratory problems develop.
 Donkeys can tolerate very large worm burdens without showing any clinical signs.

-Bot flies are the most common irritant to horses during the summer grazing season.
+Bot flies are an irritant to horses during the grazing season.
 They lay sticky yellow eggs on the horse’s coat which are ingested as the horse grooms itself or another horse.